economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We believe that the needs and goals of communities differ, and that it is a mistake to attempt to service the needs of all.
 We aim to support the immediate needs of those we collaborate with whilst engendering a sensitivity to the needs of other beings and developing protocols for knowing and harmonising between different belief systems and ways of life.

-**We like:**
+**We endeavour to:**

-- Using existing protocols and creating strong protocol designs.
-Focusing on interoperability between technologies and communities.
+- Use existing protocols and create strong protocol designs.
+Focus on interoperability between technologies and communities.
-- Deploying constellations of targeted, special-purpose currencies rather than singular or monolithic economic models.
+- Deploy constellations of targeted, special-purpose currencies rather than singular or monolithic economic models.
-- Engaging with growth models and opportunities which are not based on the number of users of a platform.
+- Engage with growth models and opportunities which are not based on the number of users of a platform.
-- Developing place-based platforms which aim to assist a single community and have no growth imperative beyond that.
+- Develop place-based platforms which aim to assist a single community and have no growth imperative beyond that.
-- Creating and using biomimetic, nature-inspired technologies and adaptable systems.
+- Create and adopt biomimetic, nature-inspired technologies and adaptable systems.

-**We try to avoid:**
+**We try not to:**

-- Engaging with utilitarian ethics or projects who believe that "everybody ought to" or "one size fits all".
+- Engage with utilitarian ethics or projects who believe that "everybody ought to" or "one size fits all".
-- Acting on techno-utopian belief systems which ignore or oversimplify the social dynamics of human beings.
+- Act on techno-utopian belief systems which ignore or oversimplify the social dynamics of human beings.